JadenStrudwick/CompressedGameNotation/README.md

 After meeting with my supervisor, he gave the good idea into looking into compressing the opening sequence of moves into a smaller representation.
 I implented this idea as 'opening huffman' and it actually beats dynamic huffman as well.
 This is very promising.

+### 21st of Janurary 2024

+I tried out compressing the results after they are converted to bitvecs using flate2.
+This doesn't actually work well at all, as flate2 requires you to give it bytes, so converting a bitvec to bytes may add a bunch of padding 0's.
+This is not ideal and when I roughly tested it on 'opening huffman' it actually made the bits per move around 8, roughly twice as bad.
+As such, I won't be implementing this idea.